 There are several things you can have kids do with your cut outs.
 Here are two that I do: Cut a big tooth out of white poster board (to signify a healthy tooth) and one out of black poster board (to signify a rotten tooth).
 Let the kids tell you if the food in the picture is good for their teeth or bad and then glue it to the corresponding tooth.

 Another idea is to give each child a paper plate.
 Tell them to choose good food choices to glue to their plates.
 It’s okay if they chose a little bit of sweets.
 That’s a good way to talk to them about limiting junk and brushing after a sugary snack.
 If your kids are older, you can give them the magazines and let them find the pictures themselves.

 Show kids what junk does to their teeth

 You can explain to your kids that eggshells are made of calcium similar to their bones and that teeth are bones.
 Place a raw egg in a glass of vinegar and observe what happens to it over time.
 Explain to the kids that vinegar is like the acids that are in sugary foods and how they break down the enamel on their teeth just like the vinegar softens the eggshell.
 It’s a great science lesson too.
 This activity can actually be done with a chicken bone as well.
 The vinegar will soften the bone in the same way.

 In another glass, you can put another white egg.
 Fill the glass with soda and observe what the soda does to the egg over time.
 Explain to the kids how soda does the same thing to their teeth.
 You could even try to brush the soda stains off the egg and see what happens.
 Click here to see how to get kids to eat healthy.

-Lessons that kids can see and feel are great for teaching them lasting lesson.
-Kids remember a lot more when they can be hands on with their activities.
+Lessons that kids can see and feel are great for teaching them a lasting lesson.
+Kids remember a lot more when they can be hands-on with their activities.
 These are great activities that can help kids learn how to care for their teeth better.